Er-luffy-D/youtube_clone/README.md

 # HOSTED ON : https://youtube-clone0710.netlify.app/
-# YouTube Clone with HTML and CSS
+# YouTube UI Clone with HTML and CSS

 This project is a simple YouTube clone created using only HTML and CSS.
 It serves as a hands-on exercise for front-end development.